-Please note that the following requirements must all be met or maintained in order to advance into the Nursing Program core courses:
+Please note that the following requirements must all be met or maintained to advance into the Nursing Program core courses:

-- Intermediate Algebra and all science courses (Human Anatomy and Physiology I, Advanced Human Anatomy, and Microbiology courses and labs) must have been completed within 5 years prior to starting Nursing Program Core Courses. - A cumulative GPA of 3.00 in the pre-requisite general education courses is required to enter the core Nursing program courses.
+- Intermediate Algebra and all science courses (Human Anatomy and Physiology I, Advanced Human Anatomy, and Microbiology courses and labs) must have been completed within 5 years before starting Nursing Program Core Courses. - A cumulative GPA of 3.00 in the pre-requisite general education courses is required to enter the core Nursing program courses.
 A student must receive a grade of "B" or higher for Intermediate Algebra and all science classes (Human Anatomy & Physiology I, Advanced Human Anatomy, and Microbiology courses and labs).
 If a candidate transfers general education courses(s), those courses and grades earned will be used to calculate the CGPA.
 The College will use the credit value and grade scale for current Southeastern College general education courses in the computation of the CGPA.
 The credit values at a minimum must be equivalent to current Southeastern College general education courses.
 The student may elect not to transfer in any general education courses.

-- A 10 Panel Drug Screen and Level II Background check and fingerprints will be conducted again, if deemed necessary by the Program Director and /or as a requirement for the Clinical Placement.
-If the candidate tests positive for the drug screen or items appear on the background check that violate the clinical site terms of agreement, s/he will not be allowed to proceed into the Nursing program core courses.
-In the event of errors for items appearing on the background check that violate clinical site terms of agreement, the candidate will not be allowed to proceed to the Nursing program core courses unless s/he is able to provide corrected documentation. - The currency and unrestricted nature of the practical nursing license will be checked again prior to entering the Nursing program core classes (if applicable).
-If a candidate's license is not current or unrestricted at this time or s/he is unable to provide documentation, s/he will be registered as a non-transitional student and will not receive transfer credit. - Active medical insurance is required prior to the first day of starting Nursing Program Core Courses.
-Medical insurance must be maintained throughout the duration of your time in the Nursing Program. - Provide documentation of health examination within 6 months prior to starting Nursing Program Core Courses - Provide a 2 step TB test before the start of the clinical experience and/or a blood QuantiFERON TB Gold Results test.
-Chest X-rays are only necessary for people with e history of positive PPD. - Provide Current Immunization Documentation or Immune Antibody Titers (copy of lab report demonstrating immune antibody titers (IgG) to the specific vaccinations) as required by program and clinical sites, COVID including (primary vaccination plus a booster are mandatory for clinical rotations at most affiliated clinical sites) - Abuse registry clearance - 10 Panel Drug Screen within two months prior to starting Nursing Program Core Courses - Possess a current eight hour American Heart Association CPR Certification prior to starting Nursing Core Courses for those entering with a valid, active, unrestricted South Carolina LPN license and prior to
+- A 10 Panel Drug Screen and Level II Background check and fingerprints will be conducted again, if deemed necessary by the Program Director.
+If the candidate tests positive for the drug screen or items appear on the background check that violates the clinical site terms of the agreement, s/he will not be allowed to proceed into the Nursing program core courses.
+In the event of errors for items appearing on the background check that violate clinical site terms of agreement, the candidate will not be allowed to proceed to the Nursing program core courses unless s/he can provide corrected documentation. - The currency and unrestricted nature of the practical nursing license will be checked again before entering the Nursing program core classes (if applicable).
+If a candidate's license is not current or unrestricted at this time or s/he is unable to provide documentation, s/he will be registered as a non-transitional student and will not receive transfer credit. - Active medical insurance is required before the first day of starting the Nursing Program Core Courses.
+Medical insurance must be maintained throughout the duration of your time in the Nursing Program. - Provide documentation of health examination within 6 months before starting Nursing Program Core Courses. - Provide TB test within one year of starting Nursing Program Core Courses or Chest X-ray Documentation within two years of starting Nursing Program Core Courses.
+(Must be renewed if the date expires at any point during the program). - Provide Current Immunization Documentation as required by program and clinical sites. - Abuse registry clearance. - 10 Panel Drug Screen within two months before starting Nursing Program Core Courses. - Possess a current eight-hour American Heart Association CPR

+Certification before starting Nursing Core Courses for those entering with a valid, active, unrestricted South Carolina LPN license and before the Nursing program core courses for all other students.

-- the Nursing program core courses for all other students - Medical insurance is required prior to the first day of beginning general education courses.
+• Medical insurance is required before the first day of beginning general education courses.